 The U.S. Small Business Administration is a government agency set up to help small business owners.

 SBA loans fall into several categories.
 Here’s a quick description of some of the different types of loans that the SBA offers:

 You can use a 7(a) loan when real estate is part of a business purchase or for short and long-term working capital.

 An SBA 7(a) loan can be for up to $5 million with terms of up to 10 years.
 Although interest rates vary, a 7(a) loan can have an annual interest rate in the 5% to 11% range.

 CDC/504 Loan Program

-These types of business loans are available through Certified Development Companies (CDCs), which are nonprofit organizations regulated by SBA.
+These types of loans available for small businesses are available through Certified Development Companies (CDCs), which are nonprofit organizations regulated by SBA.